National Socialist Movement (Netherlands): Nazi influence (1936–1940)

-1940–1945
+Second World War (1940–1945)

 After the Second World War broke out, the NSB sympathized with the Germans and advocated strict neutrality for the Netherlands.
 In May 1940, 800 NSB members and sympathizers were put in custody by the Dutch government, after the German invasion.
 Supporters of the party in the Dutch East Indies were also interned at that time, and when a Japanese invasion of the colony began some of these were deported to Surinam and interned in the Jodensavanne internment camp.
 Soon after the Dutch defeat on 14 May 1940, the imprisoned European NSB members in the Netherlands were set free by German troops.
 In June 1940, Mussert delivered a speech in Lunteren in which he called for the Netherlands to embrace the Germans and renounce the Dutch Monarchy, which had fled to London.

 In 1940 the German occupation government had outlawed all socialist and communist parties; in 1941 it forbade all parties, except for the NSB.
 The NSB openly collaborated with the occupation forces.
 Its membership grew to about 100,000.
 The NSB played an important role in lower government and civil service; every new mayor appointed by the German occupation government was a member of the NSB.
 On the national level, Mussert had expected he would be made leader of an independent Dutch state allied to Germany; in reality, however, the Austrian Nazi Arthur Seyss-Inquart was in charge of an occupation government.
 He chose to work with the remaining establishment as he realised that the NSB lacked popular support and talented candidates for more important functions.